-The future of spreadsheets – does anyone really know?
+The future of spreadsheets – does anyone really know?by

 This month the IT faculty’s technical manager reports back from the future of spreadsheet event and reveals one of the most viewed spreadsheet tips of all time.